CibyL1226/cse15l-lab-reports/Lab_report_1.md

 **Step 2**: After the "%" sign, type in `ssh cs15lsp23zz@ieng6.ucsd.edu` where the `zz` is replaced by your UCSD student account user name. (read **Step 3** before proceeding if connecting for the first time).
-The system will prompt you to enter your password.
-(It is normal to not see anything when you type, so type carefully) _ I am demostrating with my regualr account here, because the cs15l account is not working for me at this point_
+You could find your CSE 15L specific student account [here](https://sdacs.ucsd.edu/~icc/index.php) The system will prompt you to enter your password.
+(It is normal to not see anything when you type, so type carefully) _ I am demostrating with my regualr account here, because the cs15l account is not working for me at this point _
 ![Image](ssh_username_ps.png)